luyaojie/awesome-nlp-resource/README.md

 - Event
   - [TempEval-3](https://www.cs.york.ac.uk/semeval-2013/task1/index.html) The TempEval-3 shared task aims to advance research on temporal information processing.
-  - [UW Event Factuality Dataset](https://bitbucket.org/kentonl/factuality-data/src) This dataset contains annotations of text from the TempEval-3 corpus with factuality assessment labels.
-  - [FactBank 1.0](https://catalog.ldc.upenn.edu/ldc2009t23) FactBank 1.0, consists of 208 documents (over 77,000 tokens) from newswire and broadcast news reports in which event mentions are annotated with their degree of factuality,
   - [ACE 2005 Training Data](http://catalog.ldc.upenn.edu/LDC2006T06) The corpus consists of data of various types annotated for entities, relations and events was created by Linguistic Data Consortium with support from the ACE Program, across three languages: English, Chinese, Arabic.
   - [Chinese Emergency Corpus (CEC)](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus (CEC) is built by Data Semantic Laboratory in Shanghai University.
 This corpus is divided into 5 categories – earthquake, fire, traffic accident, terrorist attack and intoxication of food.
   - [TAC-KBP](https://tac.nist.gov) Event Evaluation is a sub-track in TAC Knowledge Base Population (KBP), which started from 2015.
 The goal of TAC Knowledge Base Population (KBP) is to develop and evaluate technologies for populating knowledge bases (KBs) from unstructured text.